anira-project/anira/docs/sphinx/logging.rst

-**Release builds.** tanh-lib, whose logger anira uses, compiles Warning, Info and Debug out of its own ``Release`` builds (``THL_LOG_COMPILED_MAX_LEVEL=1``). anira sets tanh-lib's ``TANH_LOG_COMPILED_MAX_LEVEL`` option to 4 for its private copy in every build type, so the runtime level of the machine config is the only filter and a warning the call survives exists in a shipped build.
+**Release builds.** tanh-lib, whose logger anira uses, compiles Warning, Info and Debug out of its own ``Release`` builds (``THL_LOG_COMPILED_MAX_LEVEL=1``). anira sets tanh-lib's ``TANH_LOG_COMPILED_MAX_LEVEL`` option to 4 for its private copy in every build type, so the runtime level of the context config is the only filter and a warning the call survives exists in a shipped build.

 Delivery